ajhenley/gitbook/completion_activity_process_a_pair_of_numbers.md

 Modify the algorithm to allow the user to enter the face cards as J,Q,K or A. If the user enters J, Q, or K then convert the entered value to 10.
 If the user enters A then count the value as 11 points.

 ####Bonus Bonus:
-Modify the algorithm to allow the user who receives the A to count it either as 1 or 11.
+Modify the algorithm to allow the user who receives the A to designate it either as 1 or 11.

 ####Objective